-Adult beverages play an outsized role in our lives.
-At dinner, during leisure activities, for special occasions, alcohol is seemingly always at the center.
-For some, that’s very dangerous, and drinking alcohol turns into a focal point.
-How do you know when it goes too far?
+Alcohol plays an outsized role in our lives.
+Whether it is consumed during meals, leisure activities, or special occasions, alcohol is seemingly always at the center of these events.
+For some, it can be very dangerous, and drinking alcohol can turn into a focal point.
+So, how do you know when it goes too far?
 What are the signs of alcoholism?

 Signs of Alcoholism

-The warning signs of alcoholism are often hidden in plain sight — though not always.
+The warning signs of alcoholism are often hidden in plain sight.
 Most people will exhibit a certain set of signs or behaviors that include: